-16.5 Forced Marriage
+17.2 Forced Marriage

-Please refer to page 155 of KCSiE for support and guidance.
+Please refer to page 162 of KCSiE for support and guidance.

-17.0 Radicalisation and Extremism
+18.0 Radicalisation and Extremism

-Click here to view the Prevent self-assessment tool.

-17.1 The Counter-Terrorism and Security Act 2015 places a duty on specified authorities, including local authorities and childcare, education and other children's services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism.

-17.2 Young people can be exposed to extremist influences or prejudiced views, in particular via the internet and other social media.
-Schools can help to protect children from extremist and violent views in the same way that they help to safeguard children from drugs, gang violence or alcohol.

-17.3 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.

-17.4 Children are vulnerable to extremist ideology and radicalisation.
+- 18.1 The Counter-Terrorism and Security Act 2015 places a duty on specified authorities, including local authorities and childcare, education and other children's services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism. - 18.2 Young people can be exposed to extremist influences or prejudiced views, in particular via the internet and other social media.
+Schools can help to protect children from extremist and violent views in the same way that they help to safeguard children from drugs, gang violence or alcohol. - 18.3 Extremism is defined as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 18.4 Children are vulnerable to extremist ideology and radicalisation.
 Whilst Islamic fundamentalism is the most widely publicised, extremism and radicalisation can occur in other cultures, religions and beliefs, including the far right and white supremacy.
-Our staff are trained to identify those at risk of being radicalised or drawn into extremism.

-17.5 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead who will in turn refer concerns to the Headteacher.

-17.6 The Headteacher will refer children at risk of harm as a result of involvement or potential involvement in extremist activity to the Multi Agency Safeguarding Hub (MASH).
-The MASH will share the referral details of new referrals with the Prevent lead police officer and local authority Prevent coordinator at the point the referral is received.
+Our staff are trained to identify those at risk of being radicalised or drawn into extremism. - 18.5 If staff are concerned that a child may be at risk of radicalisation or being drawn into extremism, they should speak to the designated safeguarding lead who will in turn refer concerns to the Headteacher. - 18.6 The Lead DSL will refer children at risk of harm as a result of involvement or potential involvement in extremist activity to Children's Services and Prevent.

-17.7 The referral will be processed through the MASH multi agency information sharing system and parallel to this the Prevent police officer will carry out initial screening checks.

-17.8 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism that uses existing collaboration between local authorities, the police, statutory partners (such as the education sector, social services, children's and youth services and offender management services) and the local community.

-17.9 The Prevent police officer will make a referral to the Channel Practitioner if there are sufficient concerns.
+- 18.7 The referral will be processed and parallel to this the Prevent police officer will carry out initial screening checks. - 18.8 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism that uses existing collaboration between local authorities, the police, statutory partners (such as the education sector, social services, children's and youth services and offender management services) and the local community. - 18.9 The Prevent police officer will make a referral to the Channel Practitioner if there are sufficient concerns.
 The individual referred will be discussed at the Channel panel to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
 A representative from our school will attend the Channel panel if and when we are asked to help with this assessment.

-For further information please refer to page 149 of KCSiE or the Revised Prevent Statutory Guidance for England and Wales.
+For further information please refer to page 156 of KCSiE or the Prevent Duty Guidance: England and Wales.

-18.0 Staff/Pupil Relationships
+19.0 Staff/Pupil Relationships